 Mandatory Reporting

-The National Church has already introduced canons, including the Safe Ministry to Children Canon, concerning confession relating to child sexual abuse which was adopted by the Perth Synod in October 2018.
+The National Church introduced canons, including the Safe Ministry to Children Canon, concerning confession relating to child sexual abuse which was adopted by the Perth Synod in October 2018.

 We acknowledge that there is a primary need to respond to allegations of child sexual abuse or sexual misconduct with compassion and empathy.
-If you have any concerns of things you may have witnessed or heard, please contact:
+If you have any concerns or issues from what you may have witnessed or heard, please contact:

 Ph: (08) 9425 7200